Protein: The Facts You Need To Know

 The scientific definition of protein is: any of a class of nitrogenous organic compounds that consist of large molecules composed of one or more long chains of amino acids and are an essential part of all living organisms, especially as structural components of body tissues such as muscle, hair, collagen, etc., and as enzymes and antibodies.

-Bodybuilders have a far simpler definition: “The more protein you intake, the more you’ll grow.”
+Bodybuilders have a far more straightforward definition: “The more protein you intake, the more you’ll grow.”
 Protein is something bodybuilders take seriously…very seriously.
 Vegetarians have a different take on protein.

 They are often asked where they get their protein, and their answer is usually along the lines of “humans don’t require as much protein as commonly thought, and what we do need is easy to get from vegetables (especially greens), nuts, soy, beans, and grains.”